titan-lang/artisanal-titan/README.md

     In addition to the plain Lua version and the typed Titan version I also made a dynamically-typed titan versino to check what speedup we get just removing the interpreter overhead.

+- fill_table

+    I made this function to check if I wasn't doing anything really stupid regarding the garbage collection.